krishnanlab/RNAseq_coexpression/README.md

 This command was incorporated into a simple bash script to iterate over a directory.

 ### wTO
 Our use of the wTO R package required that our correlation edgelist be converted to an adjacency matrix before using wTO.
-For speed, we used a python script developed by Anna Yannakopoulos to convert the edgelist to an adjacency matrix, then used an R script to use the wTO package and output the transformed edgelist.
+For speed, we used a python script to convert the edgelist to an adjacency matrix, then used an R script to use the wTO package and output the transformed edgelist.

 #### A - edgelist to adjacency matrix

 __Script__:

-__Required R packages__: tidyverse (CRAN)

 __Purpose__: